 French as a third curriculum language

 From the preschool class and throughout the primary school, French is taught as a third language.
-Initially at preschool the language is introduced to then become part of the Curriculum for 2 hours a week during the primary school.
+The language is Initially introduced in preschool and then become part of the Curriculum for 2 hours a week during the primary school.

 Further to the hours of formal lessons in English and French, these languages form part of the daily life of pupils at school during their time before lessons, in break time, at lunch, in the various afterschool activities and in the optional course.